-IMSI (Intracytoplasmic morphologically selected sperm injection) technology allows to perform morphological analysis of sperm at the highest level compared to standard IVF and microinjection applications, and this analysis allows the microinjection of the sperm without any damage to the live sperm cell.
+IMSI or Intracytoplasmic Morphologically selected Sperm Injection technology allows to perform morphological analyses of sperm at the highest level compared to standard IVF and microinjection applications.
+This analysis allows for the microinjection of the sperm without any damage to the live sperm cell.

 In standard microinjection applications, the live sperm cell is enlarged up to 400 × 2 times.
-In this magnification, the general morphological features of the sperm (head structure, neck structure and tail structure) can be examined.
-However, structures and cell nuclei, which should not be present, such as organelles and vacuoles in the head structure of the sperm cell, cannot be examined
+In this magnification, the general morphological features of the sperm including the head, neck, and tail structure can be examined.
+However, structures and cell nuclei, which should not be present, such as organelles and vacuoles in the head structure of the sperm cell cannot be examined.

-For this application special microscopes equipped with advanced technology are used.
+For this application, special microscopes equipped with advanced technology are used.
 Using the IMSI technique, the intracellular structures and the cell nucleus morphology in live sperm are examined in detail by using 6000-8000 fold magnification.
-Thus, with the microinjection procedure performed after the detailed selection of the sperm that is closest to normal, higher fertilization between 25% and 40% can be achieved.
-This technique was first performed in Brussels IVF centre in our country.
+Therefore, with the microinjection procedure performed after the detailed selection of sperm that is closest to normal, higher fertilization rates between 25% and 40% can be achieved.

 Genetic and environmental factors can cause DNA damage of various degrees and severity in male sperm.
 In ICSI, which is usually used in IVF treatment, sperm containing damaged DNA is more likely to be used.
-IMSI (Intra cytoplasmic Morphologically Selected sperm Injection) technology is the best technique to show if there is DNA damage in live sperm.
+IMSI technology is the best technique to show if there is DNA damage in live sperm.

-High DNA damage in eggs and sperm can lead to poor quality embryos, low pregnancy and implantation rates and miscarriages.
+High DNA damage in eggs and sperm can lead to poor quality embryos, as well as low pregnancy and implantation rates and miscarriages.

 Abnormal cell metabolism and oxidative stress make it difficult to maintain the integrity of sperm DNA chains and cause various damage to DNA.
-In men; advanced age, smoking, air pollution, prolonged sexual abstinence, exposure of the testes to abnormal warm environment increase the damage in sperm DNA.
-If the sperm DNA damage is less than 8%, it can repair the damaged DNA of the sperm of the eggs and the healthy child can be born.
-But in recent studies; In cases where there is incomplete DNA repair, abnormalities, abnormal aging, premature aging, lung and skin tumors may occur.
-Therefore, the robustness of the DNA structure in the sperm is very important in terms of ensuring a healthy transition of genetic information to future strains.
+In men, advanced age, smoking, air pollution, prolonged sexual abstinence, and exposure of the testes to abnormal warm environments increase the damage in sperm DNA.
+If the sperm DNA damage is less than 8%, it can repair the damaged DNA of the sperm, and a healthy child can be born.
+But in recent studies, in cases where there is incomplete DNA repair, abnormalities, abnormal aging, premature aging, lung and skin tumors may occur.
+Therefore, the robustness of the DNA structure in sperm is very important, in terms of ensuring a healthy transition of genetic information to future strains.

-According to our knowledge, at this present day, children born via damaged DNA sperm used with ICSI, hold an unknown future.
-In 1992, after the use of ICSI in infertility treatment, the sperm were neutralized.
-With the ICSI, embryos can be obtained with damaged sperm that cannot fertilize by natural pathways.
-In embryos that develop from eggs fertilized with damaged sperm, DNA, permutation and mutation can occur, which may lead to infertility and child cancer in the future.
-In humans, when there is a vacuole in the sperm, when there is DNA damage, there is no evidence of the damage caused in the children born in the future.
-It can be said that there is less risk in IMSI when the DNA structure and good sperms are selected.
+According to the information we have today, children born via damaged DNA sperm used with ICSI hold an unknown future.
+In 1992, after the use of ICSI to treat infertility, the sperm were neutralized.
+With ICSI, embryos can be obtained with damaged sperm that cannot fertilize by natural pathways.
+In embryos that develop from eggs fertilized with damaged sperm, DNA, permutation and mutation may occur, which may lead to infertility and child cancer in the future.
+In humans, when there is a vacuole in the sperm and when there is DNA damage, there is no evidence for any damage that will be caused in the children born in the future.
+It may be concluded that there is less risk in IMSI when the DNA structure and good sperm are selected.